 I’m still reeling from the best news I’ve had in my professional career: Scholastic in New York will publish my debut for middle grade readers, FRIEND ME, in autumn 2020.
 My agent Jennifer Laughran is to thank for this magnificent turn of events, as is my editor Emily Seife at Scholastic.
 Emily hasn’t just championed the project heartily through the acquisitions process, she’s also been the most profoundly sensitive and ingenious reader I’ve ever encountered, with inspired editorial suggestions that have pushed this story to be so much better.
 The deal announcement is here:

 How can I express what it’s been like to go through this experience?
-It was back in NaNoWriMo 2014 that I wrote the first draft of a different middle grade adventure, which I honed to what I felt was a bright shine, including writing 35 versions of my cover letter, pitching it at and winning The Hook, SCBWI’s national pitching competition in the UK, and signing with Jennifer.
+I’d been writing on and off for children for more than a decade when, in 2014, I attempted my first NaNoWriMo.
+That’s when I wrote the first draft of a middle grade adventure I really thought was going to be a winner: I honed it to what I felt was a bright shine, including writing 35 versions of my cover letter, pitching it at and winning The Hook, SCBWI’s national pitching competition in the UK, and signing with my agent, Jennifer.
 That manuscript and my next one got fantastic feedback, but neither of those projects was quite The One.

 To be honest, life then took over.
 My health, mental and physical, headed south, and I found myself inside a deeper hole than I thought possible.
 I stopped writing.